russ134/pokedex/README.md

 ## Learn More

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.

+Also using MDB or Material Design for Bootstrap kit for some UI styling.

 ## Available Scripts